thoughtram/blog/_posts/2015-06-13-routing-in-angular-2.md

     url: "http://blog.thoughtram.io/angular/2015/05/18/dependency-injection-in-angular-2.html"
 date:       2015-06-16
 update_date: 2016-05-12
-summary:    "A couple of months ago, we've written an article about the new router in Angular, how it can be used and how it differs from the standard router.
-The article mainly covered the usage of using the new router in Angular 1 apps, and has been written at a time where the router was in a very early state.
-In this article we would like to explore how to use the new router in Angular 2."
+summary:    "Learn how to route between components.
+In this article we explore how to use the new router in Angular 2."

 categories:
   - angular